-Under the ACA's employer play-or-pay requirement, employers can face one of two IRS assessments.
-One potential assessment under Section 4980H(a) applies to employers that don't offer coverage to nearly all (95%) ACA full-time employees and their dependents.
-The other assessment under Section 4980H(b) applies to employers sponsoring coverage that either (i) isn't offered to some ACA full-time employees or (ii) is offered but doesn't meet ACA's affordability or minimum-value standards.
+Under ACA's employer play-or-pay requirement, employers can face one of two IRS assessments.
+The Section 4980H(a) assessment applies to employers that don't offer coverage to nearly all (95%) ACA full-time employees and their dependents.
+The Section 4980H(b) assessment applies to employers sponsoring coverage that either (i) isn't offered to some ACA full-time employees or (ii) is offered but doesn't meet ACA's affordability or minimum-value standards.
 While the 4980H(a) assessment is calculated using an employer's total number of ACA full-time employees, the 4980H(b) assessment applies per ACA full-time employee who receives subsidized coverage from a public exchange.

 An IRS FAQ (Q&A-55) provides adjusted dollar amounts used to calculate employer play-or-pay assessments.

-The next table shows the annual employer play-or-pay shared-responsibility assessments for 2020 and 2021, and projected amounts for 2022, though the assessments are incurred and calculated monthly.
+The next table shows the annual employer play-or-pay shared-responsibility assessments for 2020 through 2022, though the assessments are incurred and calculated monthly.

-ACA employer play-or-pay assessments (IRC § 4980H) 2022 2021 2020 Not offering coverage (4980H(a)) \$2,750 \$2,700 \$2,570 Offering coverage lacking minimum value or affordability (4980H(b)) 4,120 4,060 3,860 Projected.
+ACA employer play-or-pay assessments (IRC § 4980H) 2022 2021 2020 Not offering coverage (4980H(a)) \$2,750 \$2,700 \$2,570 Offering coverage lacking minimum value or affordability (4980H(b)) 4,120 4,060 3,860